krook1/eg4-bridge/README.md

-> eg4-bridge is a fork of lxp-bridge

-# lxp-bridge
+# eg4-bridge

-eg4-bridge is a fork of the lxp-bridge tool originally written by @Chris Elsworth originally (https://github.com/celsworth/lxp-bridge) here.
+eg4-bridge is a tool for monitoring and controlling EG4 inverters locally.
+It is based on the work originally done by @Chris Elsworth for LuxPower inverters.

 It allows you to monitor and possibly control your inverter locally.